jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 That’s OK because reality doesn’t care about how you feel—only what works.
 The thing that works best for building big engagement on Twitter is speaking as if your opinion is a fact.

-This means that you don’t prep your generalizations with “some people” and you don’t even remotely consider the possibility that there are exceptions to the rule, some of which may be major.
-You speak in an absolute, authoritarian tone about things that are obviously opinions.
+This means that you don’t prep your generalizations with “some people,” and you don’t even remotely consider the possibility that there are exceptions to the rule, some of which may be major.
+You speak in an absolute, authoritarian tone about things that are opinions.

 This is the proper way to be polarizing on Twitter.
 Polarization forces people to choose one side or another.
 Speaking in absolutes is the definition of polarization.

-In a situation where two different interpretations could be true depending on a variety of variable factors, speaking in absolutes is taking a side and ignoring the merits of the other side.
+In a situation where two different interpretations could be true depending on various variable factors, speaking in absolutes is taking a side and ignoring the merits of the other side.

-The naturally open-minded or intelligent will be bothered by this particular Twitter technique because they realize something: the most reasonable answer is neither black nor white, but a gray of varying intensity.
+The naturally open-minded or intelligent will be bothered by this particular Twitter technique because they realize something: the most reasonable answer is neither black nor white but a gray of varying intensity.

-But polarization works because people will retweet you in agreement, or quote tweet you to disagree.
+But polarization works because people will retweet you in agreement or quote tweet you to disagree.
 This exposes you to more people, many of whom will follow you as an absolute authority.

 {% include widgets/summary.html id="Twitter-Threads" %}